xrdocs/ncs5500/_tutorials/macsec-on-ncs-5500-technology-and-platform-overview.md

 **Key Sever Priority** is the optional value, which can be configured in MACsec policy.

 **Key server (KS)** is the one, which controls key generation and distribution of SAK to clients (Non-KS).
 Device with lowest key server priority value preferred to win key server election.
-In case of tie, highest value of SCI wins.
+In case of tie, lowest value of SCI wins.

 ### MACsec Data Plane